MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/get-started/using-secretstore.md

 When you run `Set-Secret` with the **Name** parameter to specify the name of the secret, the cmdlet calls `GetSecret()` that's implemented by the vault extension. `Set-Secret` passes through the name as provided by the user.
 The vault extension looks up the secret by that name.
-If `GetGecret()` returns a match, `Set-Secret` overwrites the secret unless you use the **NoClobber** parameter.
+If `GetSecret()` returns a match, `Set-Secret` overwrites the secret unless you use the **NoClobber** parameter.
 The vault extension always writes the secret information it receives.